 Just How Important is Calibration?

 Regular external calibration is an essential part of balance maintenance whether you are regularly using your balance or only occasionally.
-This question frequently comes up when a customer purchases balance and dutifully reads the operator's manual, which recommends calibration before use.
+The question above frequently comes up when a customer purchases balance and dutifully reads the operator's manual, which recommends calibration before use.

 There are many reasons a balance may need to be calibrated.
 For example, the simple process of shipping can cause small changes to the mechanics of the balance, whilst some users may have calibration weights that are slightly different from those used at the factory.
 These small changes can mean big differences in your measuring results.